mattpackwood/TRIGGERcmd-testing/README.md

 # TRIGGERcmd-testing
-Test Code for TRIGGERcmd testing
+Test Code for TRIGGERcmd testing.
 Just messing around with ideas for now